Pitch yourself well enough, and the hiring manager will snap you up!

 • Supervised and coached teams of up to 10 staff and provided a safe environment for all

-Describing your skills in customer service:
+Showcasing your skills in customer service:

-• Patiently communicated with and advised confused and lost passengers, despite significant language barriers
+• Patiently communicated with and advised confused and lost passengers despite significant language barriers

-• Built a loyal customer base, due to award-winning customer service and a 5* rating on review sites
+• Built a loyal customer base due to award-winning customer service and a 5* rating on review sites

-Describing your skills in organisation:
+Showcasing your skills in organisation:

 • Played a key role in organising the society's first-ever Winter Ball for 130 attendees, delivering within budget and selling out to achieve a profit